 Many seniors experience moments of forgetfulness, which does not necessarily mean they have dementia.
 Age-associated memory impairment affects about 40 percent of people over the age of 65, and it is different than memory loss caused by an underlying medical condition.
 Seniors who are aging normally may not be able to recall the name of an acquaintance or where they last saw their cell phone.
 However, seniors with dementia may forget the names of their relatives or what they ate for lunch.

 Maintaining a high quality of life can be challenging for some seniors, but professional caregivers can help them obtain this goal.
-Families can trust in Oakville, ON, senior at-home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.
+Families can trust in Oakville, ON, home care experts to help their elderly loved ones focus on lifestyle choices that increase the chances of living a longer and healthier life.

 Seniors Shouldn’t Exercise